 Under longstanding immigration policy, federal officials can deny entry to the U.S. or adjustment to legal permanent resident (LPR) status (i.e., a “green card”) to someone they determine to be a public charge.
-On February 24, 2022, the Biden Administration proposed new public charge inadmissibility regulations.1 that would largely codify 1999 field guidance governing public charge determinations.2 The Biden Administration returned to use of this 1999 field guidance in March 2021, when it stopped applying public charge regulations implemented by the Trump Administration in 2019 that had newly considered the use of noncash assistance programs, including Medicaid, in public charge determinations.3,4 Under the proposed rule and the 1999 field guidance, the government will not consider use of noncash benefit programs, including Medicaid coverage, except for long-term institutionalization, when making public charge determinations.
-A primary stated aim of the proposed rule is to address chilling effects of the 2019 rule that led many immigrant families, including citizen children in these families, to not seek assistance, including health coverage and care, for which they were eligible.5,6,7 The proposed rule is expected to be finalized after the 60-day public comment period ends on April 25, 2022.
+On September 9, 2022, the Biden Administration published new public charge inadmissibility regulations.1 that have largely codified 1999 field guidance governing public charge determinations.2 The Biden Administration returned to use of this 1999 field guidance in March 2021, when it stopped applying public charge regulations implemented by the Trump Administration in 2019 that had newly considered the use of noncash assistance programs, including Medicaid, in public charge determinations.3,4 Under the final rule and the 1999 field guidance, the government will not consider use of noncash benefit programs, including Medicaid coverage, except for long-term institutionalization, when making public charge determinations.
+A primary stated aim of the final public charge rule is to address chilling effects of the 2019 rule that led many immigrant families, including citizen children in these families, to not seek assistance, including health coverage and care, for which they were eligible.5,6,7 The final rule will go into effect on December 23, 2022.

 History of Public Charge Policies